Complete guide to Méribel-Mottaret ski resort, France

 Where is Méribel-Mottaret?

 Méribel-Mottaret is located in the French Alps.
-It’s right at the heart of Les Trois Vallées (Three Valleys) ski area, the largest in the world with over 600km of pistes and seven different resorts, including famous names like Courchevel and Val Thorens.
+It’s right at the heart of Les Trois Vallées (Three Valleys) ski area, one of the largest in the world with over 600km of pistes and seven different resorts, including famous names like Courchevel and Val Thorens.

 Méribel-Mottaret is considered a sub-resort of the more well-known village Méribel.
 But it’s located 3km further up the mountain at 1750 metres altitude and has a much quieter, more villagey feel.
 Mottaret was purpose-built in the 1970s and has a mix of traditional chalets and apartments, many of which are ski-in-ski-out, and is mostly car-free.

-Looking down on Méribel-Mottaret from above
+Looking down on Mottaret from the slopes

 Looking down on Mottaret